jazenwong/wong-blog/_posts/essay/2024-02-10-designing-website-as-a-framework.markdown

 title: Designing a Website as a Framework
 date: 2024-02-10
 categories: essay
-description: An underrated exercise in product thinking is designing a website.
+description: An underrated exercise in business and product thinking is designing a website.
 permalink: designing-a-website-as-a-framework-for-business-and-product
 image:
 image-description: